-Contractors that carry out work involving an increased risk are required to possess a SHE&S Checklist Contractors (SCC\, Dutch: VCA\) or SCC\\ (VCA\\) certificate.
+Contractors that carry out work involving an increased risk are required to possess a SHE&S Checklist Contractors (SCC, Dutch: VCA) or SCC (VCA) certificate.
 Performing works with an increased risk need to meet the following disciplines (both engineering as well as implementation): mechanical engineering, electrical engineering, instrumentation and process control, civil engineering, assembly work, insulation work, scaffolding, industrial cleaning, hot blasting, painting, conservation, vertical transport and demolition.

-SCC\ is required for monodisciplinary contracts with a smaller scope.
-SCC\\ is required for multi-disciplinary works with a larger scope.
-SSC-certificates are organized by the Foundation Cooperation for Safety (Dutch: Stichting samenwerken Voor Veiligheid or SSVV).
-SCC certification also includes training and instructions for various high-risk tasks such as scaffolding construction, using mobile work driving forklift trucks. platforms, The Foundation Cooperation for Safety course handbook can be found here.
+SCC is required for monodisciplinary contracts with a smaller scope.
+SCC is required for multi-disciplinary works with a larger scope.
+SSC-certificates are organized by Foundation Cooperation for Safety (Dutch: Stichting samenwerken Voor Veiligheid or SSVV).
+SCC certification also includes training and instructions for various high-risk tasks such as scaffolding construction, using mobile work platforms, forklift trucks. driving Foundation Cooperation for Safety course handbook can be found here.